dromotherm/sandbox/enhancingEmonCMS.md

 The numpy array should be constructed with axis 0 as time :
 - column 0 is timestamp expressed in seconds
-- column 1 to 3 are datas : in our case, column 1 is nebulosity in %, column 2 is predicted outdoor temperature and column 3 temperature as felt by a human perception
+- column 1 to 3 are datas
+In the following code sample, column 1 is nebulosity in %, column 2 is predicted outdoor temperature and column 3 temperature as felt by a human perception
 ```
 import numpy as np
 data = np.array(